tufailkarimkhan/JWT/README.md

 # Introduction

-    * this is loin and update system
+    * this is registration loin and update system

 # Requirement